South Central Rockies forests: Setting

-This ecoregion is located mainly in western Wyoming, but also in eastern and central Idaho, south-western and south-central Montana, northeastern Wyoming and southwestern South Dakota.
+This ecoregion is located in eastern and central Idaho, south-western and south-central Montana, western and northeastern Wyoming, and southwestern South Dakota.
 It is centered on the Yellowstone Plateau, extending outward on connected mountain ranges, but the ecoregion also includes the isolated Bighorn Mountains and Black Hills, as well as smaller isolated ranges in central Montana.
 The area has a dry continental climate, with brief summers and long, cold winters.

 Flora

 The ecoregion is predominantly coniferous forest, dominated by lodgepole pine (Pinus contorta latifolia) due to relatively recent major fires in the area.
-Other trees include Engelmann spruce (Picea engelmanni), Rocky Mountain Douglas-fir (Pseudotsuga menziesii glauca), subalpine fir (Abies lasiocarpa) and trembling aspen (Populus tremuloides).
+Other trees include Engelmann spruce (Picea engelmanni), Rocky Mountain Douglas-fir (Pseudotsuga menziesii glauca), Ponderosa pine (Pinus ponderosa), subalpine fir (Abies lasiocarpa) and trembling aspen (Populus tremuloides).
 Whitebark pine (Pinus albicaulis) is an important species at the upper tree line/krummholz zone.

-This ecoregion also contains mountain meadows, foothill grasslands, sagebrush steppes, riparian woodlands, and alpine tundra.
+In addition, this ecoregion contains foothill grasslands and shrub steppes dominated by big sagebrush (Artemisia tridentata), similar to the surrounding Montana valley and foothill grasslands, Wyoming Basin shrub steppe, and Snake–Columbia shrub steppe.
+There also are mountain meadows, riparian woodlands, and alpine tundra.
 In some areas, geothermal activity creates distinct, warm habitats with unique floral communities.